STORIES

 My mother is a savvy entrepreneur who built her own business as a solo, female founder, while my father is a life-long journalist and author, hustling for stories and pursuing knowledge.
-In retrospect, I was given unique insight across both sides of life's spectrum, from operations, finances, management and business hustle, to creativity, expression and the value of personal brand and authenticity.
+In retrospect, I was given unique insight across both sides of life's spectrum, from operations, finances and business hustle, to creativity, expression and the value of authenticity.

 Creator Ecosystem Jacob